namenai/Aux-Mod-Changelogs/Helmets/README.md

 | **Lightning CX-X**  | Light changes |
 | **Lightning CX-P**  | CS rules |
 | **Lightning CX-S**  | Full |

+**Note:** Billet may allow more,communicate with Aviation CoC for more details.